Sprytile/SprytileDocs/docs/quick-start.md

 ![Cylinder Creation](img/create-cylinder.png)

-If you try painting the cylinder faces, you will notice that the alignment of the UV is not correct.
+If you try painting the outer faces of the cylinder, you will notice that the alignment of the UV is not correct.
 To fix this, we can use hinting mode.
 Toggle on hinting in the Sprytile panel.

 ![Hinting Toggle](img/hinting-toggle.png)